 On World Health Day, let’s take a look at some of the ways generous American donors are supporting the UN Refugee Agency’s work to prevent and protect refugees from the pandemic

-All states must manage their borders in the context of this unique crisis as they see fit.
-But these measures should not result in closure of avenues to asylum, or of forcing people to return to situations of danger....Let us not forget those who are fleeing war and persecution.
-They need – we all need – solidarity and compassion now more than ever before.
+All states must manage their borders as they see fit, but these measures should not result in closing avenues to asylum or forcing people to return to situations of danger.

 UNHCR’s leading public health expert says prevention and inclusion must be at the heart of the response for displaced people, especially in areas with weak health services.